User Guide

 6

-After installation, the EVSA Add-In is available through the main menu in MyGeotab.
+The EVSA Add-In is now available through the main menu in MyGeotab.
 To initiate the setup, select EVSA from the main menu.

 The EVSA Add-In creates a Service Account to communicate with MyGeotab.
 The Service Account retrieves trip data required by the Add-In to run the stability analysis.
 The Service Account name in the database is: GEOTAB-EVSA-ADDIN.
 To complete the installation, click the Create Service Account button to allow the creation of the service account.